capu-bia/fingerprint-r503-mqtt/README.md

 After saving, Wemos will reboot and will try to connect to the WiFi network.
 On success, it will flash blue led on the sensor.

-### Reset

-If you mistyped some data or you want to reset device, do:

-* turn on device
-* wait 10 seconds
-* press the reset button
-* wait 5 seconds
-* press again reset button

-The device will reboot in config mode and Fingerprint-Setup WiFi network will come back again.

-NB: reset will *NOT* reset any registered fingerprints on the sensor.

 ## Integration

 Everything will be controlled by sending and receiving MQTT messages.
 If you are using [Home Assistant](https://www.home-assistant.io/) you can both send and receive messages in: